blahgeek/emacs-pr-review/README.md

 - `C-c C-l`: set labels
 - `C-c C-f`: view current file; invoke with `C-u` prefix to select head or base
 - `C-c C-d`: open current diff; invoke with `C-u` prefix to select file
+- `M-x pr-review-select-commit`: select only some commits for review

 Evil users will also find some familiar keybindings.
 See `describe-mode` for more details.